 As further described in Item 9A in our Annual Report on Form 10-K, for the fiscal year ended September 27, 2019, at the end of each of fiscal year 2019 and 2018, management determined that Varex's internal control over financial reporting and its disclosure controls and procedures were not effective and that there is a reasonable possibility that a material misstatement of our annual or interim financial statements will not be prevented or detected on a timely basis.
 Management has identified material weaknesses within our risk assessment process and control environment.
 Management also identified business process control deficiencies which resulted in material weaknesses in the business processes for revenue, inventory and financial close.
 These material weaknesses resulted in immaterial audit adjustments and out of period adjustments to Varex's consolidated financial statements.
 Until remediated, these material weaknesses could result in a material misstatement to the annual or interim consolidated financial statements that would not be prevented or detected on a timely basis.
 There can be no assurance that the remedial measures being implemented by Varex's management will be successful.
+In addition, because of the COVID-19 pandemic, a larger number of Varex's employees are working remotely, which may make it harder to remediate existing material weaknesses and might make it harder to maintain proper internal controls over financial reporting.
 If Varex is unable to remediate the material weaknesses, or is otherwise unable to maintain effective internal control over financial reporting or disclosure controls and procedures, Varex's ability to record, process and report financial information accurately, and to prepare financial statements within required time periods, could be adversely affected, which could subject Varex to litigation or investigations requiring management resources and payment of legal and other expenses, including civil penalties, negatively affect investor confidence in our financial statements and adversely impact our stock price.